-Day Trade Without Restriction: No Pattern Day Trader Rule in Futures Trading
+Day Trade Futures Without Pattern Day Trader Rule Restriction

 By NinjaTrader

-One benefit of futures trading is that there is no Pattern Day Trader (PDT) rule restricting how many trades can be placed in a week.
-In contrast to the stock market where restrictions are in place to limit day traders, traders are actually encouraged to day trade in futures markets.
+One benefit of futures trading is that there is no Pattern Day Trader (PDT) Rule restricting how many trades can be placed in a week.
+In contrast to the stock market, where restrictions are in place to limit day traders, traders are encouraged to day trade in futures markets.

 As a futures trader, you can trade long or short multiple times a day or week without worrying about day trading restrictions.